Opened in 1907, the 6 km Grand Canyon Walk is one of the most iconic hikes in the Blue Mountains and in New South Wales.

-In this article, we’ll explore the highlights of this spectacular hike, the best places to park, and share some practical tips for your adventure.
+In this guide, we’ll explore the highlights of this spectacular walk, the best places to park, and share some practical tips for your adventure.

 Getting There

-The Grand Canyon Walk is a loop, so you can start this hike from multiple locations with car parks available on Evans Lookout Road in Blackheath.
+The Grand Canyon Walk is a loop, so you can start from multiple locations, with two car parks available on Evans Lookout Road in Blackheath:

 Track Notes

 Though there are some steep sections, the walk is manageable for anyone with a reasonable fitness level, as long as you bring enough water.
-The most challenging part is the climb out of the canyon, which can take longer than expected.
+The most challenging part is the climb out of the canyon, which can be much harder than expected.

 Let’s go through some of the highlights along this historic track, starting from the Evans Lookout, walking in a clockwise direction.